VO Donation Page

 I was a Twenty-Something Raw Foodist

 In 1993, I became interested in raw foodism.
 I had been getting cavities in my teeth fairly regularly for the previous few years and one of my co-workers at a natural foods cooperative distribution warehouse told me it was due to eating my food in an unnatural state.
-He said that wild animals do not cook their food and they don't get cavities.
+He pointed out that wild animals do not cook their food and they don’t get cavities.

 From the fall of 1993 until 1995 I ate about 90% of my foods raw.
 I also read any and every book and article on raw foodism that I could get my hands on.
 They contained story after story of people curing their heart disease, diabetes, cancer, and other diseases through raw foods.